Even a relatively benign ankle injury can be quite painful, at least at first. It's usually safe to try home remedies for a while.

 - Compression.
 Use a compression bandage to reduce swelling.

 - Over-the-counter pain medications.
-Drugs such as ibuprofen (Advil, Motrin IB) and naproxen (Aleve) can ease pain and aid healing.
+Drugs such as ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve) can ease pain and aid healing.

 Even with the best of care, you may have some ankle swelling, stiffness or pain, particularly first thing in the morning or after you've been active, for several weeks.